Skip to content

 3. Feeling a bit uncomfortable?

-If you ever get stuck, try searching — the search box is right at the top of the documentation.
-There is also a handy Ctrl + K shortcut to quickly focus and start the search as you type.
+If you ever get stuck, try searching — the search box is at the top of the documentation.
+There is also a handy Ctrl + K shortcut to focus and start the search as you type.

 If you can’t find the answer in the docs, or you’ve tried to do some local testing and it still didn’t help — don’t hesitate to reach out to Tact’s flourishing community: